List

 operation.

 A list can store scalar data types or contain nested list or Map elements.
-List operations are optimal for manipulating lists directly on the Aerospike database.
+List operations manipulate lists directly on the Aerospike server.

 For the following list,